karlseguin/mqttz/readme.md

 - `error.ReadBufferIsFull` - The packet was too large to fit in `read_buf`
 - `error.Protocol` - A valid packet was received but, from this libraries point of view, the packet didn't make sense.
 For example, the packet might have had a `reason_code` which was not valid (not one of the allowed u8 values).
 If you're using a robust server implementation, this is likely a bug/oversight in this library
 - `error.MalformedPacket` - An invalid packet was received which could not be parsed.
 If you're using a robust server implementation, this is likely a bug/oversight in this library.
-- `error.Reason` - A valid response was received, but with an error reason.
-Use `last_error.?.reason` to get the enum reason.
-In many cases, this will be followed by the server closing the connection.

 On success, `readPacket` returns a tagged union.
 This union has the following tags: